w3c/wcag-act-rules/content/aria-required-context-role-ff89c9.md

 #### Inapplicable Example 4

+<a class="example-link" title="Inapplicable Example 4" href="/standards-guidelines/act/rules/testcases/84dd1831c0682a800e6af2fe992fb3d69d4222eb.html">Open in a new tab</a>

 There is no element whose role has [required context role][] because the `header` role does not have one.

 ```html